nvidia-holoscan/holoscan-sdk/docs/components/schedulers.md

 The event-based scheduler is also a multi-thread scheduler, but it is event-based rather than polling based.
 As such, there is no `check_recession_period_ms` parameter, and this scheduler will not have the high CPU usage that can occur when polling at a short interval.
 Instead, the scheduler only wakes up when an event is received indicating that an operator is ready to execute.
 The parameters of this scheduler are a superset of the parameters available for the `GreedyScheduler` (described above).
 Only the parameters unique to the event-based scheduler are described here.

 - The number of worker threads used by the scheduler can be set via `worker_thread_number`, which defaults to `1`.
 This should be set based on a consideration of both the workflow and the available hardware.
 For example, the topology of the computation graph will determine how many operators it may be possible to run in parallel.
 Some operators may potentially launch multiple threads internally, so some amount of performance profiling may be required to determine optimal parameters for a given workflow.

+For this scheduler, there is no `strict_job_thread_pinning` option (see description for the Multithread Scheduler above).
+The thread pinning is always strict.